fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_07-03.rst

 | gcc    | v4.6.3 or v4.7.1      | MUST               |
 +--------+-----------------------+--------------------+

-It is at the discretion of each center which (if any) libraries will be compiled to support GNU based codes.
+It is at the discretion of each site which (if any) libraries will be compiled to support GNU based codes.
 Ultimately, it will be the responsibility of each user of the GNU compilers to create the libraries that they require for their GNU compiled software.